seanastephens/InfixEvaluator/README.md

 PostfixPrefix
 =============

-This project contains static java classes for converting infix expressions to postfix expressions, and for evaluation postifx expressions.
+This project contains static java classes for converting infix expressions to postfix expressions, and for evaluating postifx expressions.

 <p>
 EXAMPLE: